Working Distance and Camera Positioning

 We may proceed if all requirements for working distance, FOV, resolution and precision can be satisfied with a single camera position.
 If not, we need to consider using robot mounting, multiple cameras and so on.
 In that case, we recommend that you contact customersuccess@zivid.com and we will help you find a solution.

-Angle the camera
+Position the camera

+The 2D camera and the projector have an angle with respect to the center axis.
 This should be considered if it is desired to have the camera perpendicular to the scene.

 Zivid 2 as seen from above.
 Shows how the camera is angled relative to the projector.